axli-personal/note/README.md

   Then I will dive in some popular framework in go.

+* Database [Now]

+  I will foucus on the postgresql for relationship database now and other database later.

 #### Update status

+I have changed my system from windows 10 to fedora workstation 34 and still have lots of thing to do.

 Long teram support, until the end of 2022.